|Home Address||3334 Peppermill Dr|

 |Discuss your hobbies and interests|

-I enjoy playing and watching soccer.
-I am an avid fan of FC Barcelona in Spain and my hometown team Motagua in Tegucigalpa, Honduras.
+I enjoy to play and watch soccer.
+I am a former Honduras national under-17 soccer team member.
+During my early teenage years, my intention was to become a professional soccer player.
+Although I was not successful, my short-experience as a semi-professional soccer player taught important life lessons, such as discipline and team-effort.
+Presently, I am an avid fan of FC Barcelona in Spain and my hometown team Motagua in Tegucigalpa, Honduras.
 Also, I am a fantasy English Premier League (EPL) manager.
-I manage my fantasy team based on statistics, indicators, cost, etc. However, in the end, my decisions are mostly based on a gut feeling.
+I manage my fantasy team and predict the performance of all EPL players based on statistics, indicators, cost, etc. However, at the end my decisions are mostly based on a gut feeling.

 |List your school activities|

-1. Civil Engineering Graduate Student Advisory Council (CEGSAC), Purdue University, Fall 2014 – present: Active member of CEGSAC at Purdue University.
-I have served in the professional development and sports committee as Co-Chair.
-The purpose of CEGSAC is to build communication and camaraderie between students, faculty, alumni, and the administration of the Lyles School of Civil Engineering.
-CEGSAC is committed to communicating the concerns and issues of the civil engineering graduate student body to school administrators.
+1. Civil Engineering Graduate Student Advisory Council (CEGSAC), Purdue University, Fall 2014 – present: Active member of the CEGSAC at Purdue University and served in the professional development and sports committee as Co-Chair.